When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 How could God allow such visible blessing and such private harm to unfold at the same time?

-Early in our marriage, we began tithing despite being buried in my husband’s debt that he brought into the marriage.
-That year, most of our bills fell into collections.
-My husband prayed fervently about this, and by the time tax season came around, we received a $20,000 refund—just $100 over what we needed to pay off everything.
+Early in my marriage I saw God’s hand moving, right from the beginning when we were both new to our faith.
+We began tithing even though we were buried in my husband’s debt.
+That year, our bills fell into collections.
+But by tax season, we received a $20,000 refund—within exactly $100 to pay everything off.
 It was the first real miracle I had ever experienced.

 The Question Many Christian Women Ask

 Now, years later, I work with women in similar situations.
-Women married to pastors, missionaries, ministry leaders—men who are highly respected, often seen as gifted or anointed, and outwardly successful.
+Women married to pastors, missionaries, ministry leaders—men who are highly respected, often seen as gifted or anointed, or outwardly successful.

-This is a hard question.
-And after years of walking through it myself and walking with others, here’s what I’ve come to believe.
+These are hard questions.
+And after years of walking through it myself and alongside others, here’s what I’ve come to believe.

 God Uses Imperfect People—But That Doesn’t Mean He Endorses Sin